ioBanker/docs.bitshares.build/LP.md

 ### Exchange
 The exchange Rate is defined by the constant product model:
 - `k = amount_y * amount_x`
-- taker fees are contributed to the pool token holders
+The taker fees are contributed to the pool token holders

 ## Functions